 Is Streaming Video a “Winner-Take-All” Market?

-Take the United States, which is probably the most mature market.
+Take the United States, probably the most mature streaming market in the world.
 As it stands, we’re in between the extremes of market consolidation.
-There is one clear dominant streamer, but it has by no means a monopoly on viewing.
-Specifically, Netflix has roughly 30-35% of the viewership depending who is measuring and when:
+There’s one clearly dominant streamer, but it has by no means a monopoly on viewing.
+Specifically, Netflix has roughly 30-35% of the viewership depending on who is measuring and when:

 This year, that number grew a pinch.
 Long term, that share of streaming viewership is declining.
 This massive viewership translates into the largest streamer by total subscribers:

 That said, Netflix got to develop such a dominant position because until 2019, Netflix only had two real rivals, Hulu and Prime Video (CBS All Access is older than you think, but until recently has felt like a side project for CBS.)
 Now Disney, HBO and NBC are all-in on streaming.
 And ViacomCBS is half-in on streaming.

 Can those firms catch up to Netflix?
 Or does Netflix keep growing and outpace its rivals?
 Can Disney+ catch up with Netflix in total U.S. subscribers?
 Or Peacock and HBO Max?

 I think 2021 is the year we find out.
 Not all the services will catch up to Netflix in one year, but we’ll at least find out if this is going to be competitive or not.
 And that’s huge.

 To start, Netflix is the biggest beneficiary of the assumption that there will be one winner in streaming.
 The thesis is that “Netflix will become TV”.
 Not just a channel, but the whole shebang.
 That’s a winner-take-all economy.
 That’s network effects.
 That’s what has driven the huge valuations of the rest of the FAANGs (Facebook, Apple, Amazon and Google).